seungyeon-k/DSQNet-public/README.md

 - `--index` specifies an object index in 10 different objects with different shape parameters.
 - `--run` specifies a name for an experiment.
 - `--device` specifies an GPU number to use.
+- `--iou` specifies an boolean action for whether to measure volumetric IoU or not (default: false).

 Example evaluation code execution:
 ```